arguseyes/argus-eyes/readme.md

 are found, they're all executed in this order.
 It's also allowed to specify both a delay and a script.
 All scripts will always be executed before all delays.

+There's a global timeout of 10 seconds on the PhantomJS script, the screenshots should be taken within that time.

 #### Wait for delay